cascadiajs/2014.cascadiajs.com/proposals/your-community-dot-js_jxson.md

 ![jxson](../images/jxson.png)

-I was an organizer of [JS.LA][jsla] before relocating to Mountian View to work with as a Web Developer at Google.
+I was an organizer of [JS.LA][jsla] before relocating to Mountain View to work as a Web Developer at Google.
 I have an almost disturbing love for JS.
-I spent some time doing punk/ DIY shows before my software career which provides a unique set of experiences for organizing tech events like JS.LA.
+I spent some time doing punk/ DIY shows before my software career which provides a unique set of experiences for organizing local tech events.

 [@jxson]: https://twitter.com/jxson
 [jxson]: https://github.com/jxson